paulfitz/coopy/BUILD.md

 A lot of the steps described here involve fixes that have been submitted upstream so your experience may vary.

-* First, get gnumeric from git:
+First, get gnumeric from git:

     git clone git://git.gnome.org/gnumeric && cd gnumeric

-* Configure gnumeric - we won't actually be compiling under Linux, so dependencies can be skipped
+Configure gnumeric - we won't actually be compiling under Linux, so dependencies can be skipped

     ./autogen.sh
     LIBSPREADSHEET_CFLAGS=UNUSED LIBSPREADSHEET_LIBS=UNUSED GTK_CFLAGS=UNUSED GTK_LIBS=UNUSED GNUMERIC_LIBS=UNUSED GNUMERIC_CFLAGS=UNUSED ./configure

-* Install jhbuild
-* Go to: gnumeric/tools/win32
-* Do "make release"
+Install jhbuild, go to `gnumeric/tools/win32` and do:

+    make release

-* Now, some fixes you may need to make (do "make release" again afterwards)
+Now, things get messy.
+Some fixes you may need to make (do `make release` again afterwards):

     # may need to add the "mv" line as below in "build" script:
     (